 sunsets at the beach. moving to Florida has been one of our best decisions yet. we miss our family and friends but living a short ride to the beach is a dream come true

-my husband, Emerson. before he was my second photographer, he was my best friend and number one supporter. so much of the person that I am is a direct reflection of his love for me. i'm forever grateful that God brought us together
+my husband, Emerson. before he was my second photographer, he was my best friend and number one supporter. so much of the person that I am is a direct reflection of his love for me. i thank God every day for his life.

 a few favorites